Overview of Merrill Edge and Robinhood

 Category 5: Cash Management

-The one area where Merrill Edge seems to pull ahead of its rival here is in its partnership with Bank of America.
-Checking and savings accounts are automatically linked to Merrill Edge accounts on the website and mobile app.
-But Robinhood has something that Merrill doesn’t: round-ups and bonus investments in stocks and cryptocurrencies for using its debit card.
+Merrill Edge works well with Bank of America.
+Checking and savings accounts are automatically connected to Merrill Edge on the website and app.
+Robinhood has round-ups and bonus investments in stocks and crypto for using its debit card, which Merrill doesn’t.

-Merrill Edge and Robinhood both offer FDIC insurance.
-Only Robinhood pays a high APY (currently
+Both offer FDIC insurance.
+Robinhood pays a high APY (currently

 Winner: Robinhood